 - You or your spouse must be a resident of Nebraska for at least one year before filing your divorce with the court.
-The one exception is when you were married in Nebraska, have been married less than one year, and have lived in Nebraska the entire time since your marriage. - You start the process by filing a Complaint for Dissolution with the clerk of the district court in the county where you or your spouse lives. - There is a cost to file a Complaint for Dissolution.
-Once you file, you will be given a case number for your case.
-This number must be on all documents you file with the court in the future. - If one or both individuals changed their name and wants to have their former name restored, they must individually ask the court to restore their former name using the Complaint for Dissolution (if plaintiff) or the Answer and Counterclaim (if defendant). - If you are filing for a divorce without a lawyer, you must complete all the necessary forms.
+The one exception is when you were married in Nebraska, have been married less than one year, and have lived in Nebraska the entire time since your marriage. - You start the process by filing a Complaint for Dissolution with the clerk of the district court in the county where you or your spouse lives. - There is a cost to file a Complaint for Dissolution. - If you are filing for a divorce without a lawyer, you must complete all the necessary forms.
 The clerk of the district court cannot help you prepare any legal documents and can provide only limited information about the process. - Once you have filed your Complaint for Dissolution, it is important that you inform the clerk of the district court if your or your spouse's address changes.